-The Wuhan coronavirus outbreak is delaying lightsaber manufacturing for some custom saber companies.
+The COVID-19 pandemic is delaying lightsaber manufacturing for some custom saber companies.
 Malaysia based Sabertrio and United States based Kyberlight openly confirmed they are experiencing parts shortages.
 Both companies source some of their lightsaber parts from areas in China that are currently under mandatory lockdown.

-The 2019-2020 Wuhan coronavirus outbreak is a virus epidemic primarily concentrated in mainland China.
+The 2019-2020 COVID-19 is a virus pandemic.
 As of February 7, 2020, there are 31,532 officially confirmed cases and 639 official deaths from the disease.
 According to Business Insider, China is attempting to contain the Wuhan coronavirus outbreak by issuing “the largest quarantine in human history, locking down an estimated 45 million people.”
 (Source: China put 46 million people on lockdown; Retrieved 2/7/2020)